PrestaShop/prestashop.github.io/news/_posts/2018-01-10-prestashop-1-7-is-moving-to-symfony-3-4-and-php-5-6.md

 ## What does it change?

-Of course, we recommend that you run your PrestaShop install on the latest version of PHP - 7.2 when writing this post.
+Of course, we recommend that you run your PrestaShop install on the latest version of PHP.
+PrestaShop 1.7.0 to 1.7.3 is compatible with PHP 7.1 and PrestaShop 1.7.4 [will be compatible with PHP 7.2](https://github.com/PrestaShop/PrestaShop/pull/8246).

 And for PrestaShop developers, Symfony 3.4 and PHP 5.6 means that now you can use all the new features from PHP 5.5 and 5.6: [generators](http://php.net/manual/en/language.generators.overview.php), [finally](http://php.net/manual/en/language.exceptions.php#language.exceptions.finally) in try catch block or [::class for class name resolution](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class) and more.